 Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.

-Any agent in your area can provide a free property appraisal, but the integrity of the appraisal is where many property sellers can be misled and sales go wrong.
+Any agent in your area can provide a free property appraisal, but the integrity of the appraisal (and the agent) is where many property sellers can be misled and sales go wrong.

 There are over 15,000 real estate agents in New Zealand and many in your particular location.
 If you are intending to sell your house, this article will empower you to be better informed about your property appraisal and the impact it can have on your real estate experience.
 Be on the front foot rather than have regrets later.